digital-fabric/papercraft/README.md

 ## Deferred evaluation

-Deferred evaluation allows deferring the rendering of parts of a template until the last moment, thus allowing an inner component to manipulate the state of the outer component.
+Deferred evaluation allows deferring the rendering of parts of a template until the last moment, thus allowing an inner template to manipulate the state of the outer template.
 To in order to defer a part of a template, use `#defer`, and include any markup in the provided block.
 This technique, in in conjunction with holding state in instance variables, is an alternative to passing parameters, which can be limiting in some situations.